umd-dslam/splinter/README.md

 ## Extension Settings

-- `clue.tsconfigRootDir`: Directory to find tsconfig
+- `splinter.tsconfigRootDir`: Directory to find tsconfig
-- `clue.includeFiles`: Glob pattern of files to include in the analysis
+- `splinter.includeFiles`: Glob pattern of files to include in the analysis
-- `clue.excludeFiles`: Glob pattern of files to exclude from the analysis
+- `splinter.excludeFiles`: Glob pattern of files to exclude from the analysis
-- `clue.analyzeBatchSize`: Number of files to analyze in a batch
+- `splinter.analyzeBatchSize`: Number of files to analyze in a batch